3dem/relion-documents/source/SPA_tutorial/InitialModel.rst

 De novo 3D model generation
 ===============================

-|RELION|-4.0 uses a gradient-driven algorithm to generate a *de novo* :jobtype:`3D initial model` from the 2D particles.
+|RELION|-4.0 uses a gradient-driven algorithm to generate a *de novo* :jobtype:`3D initial reference` from the 2D particles.
 As of release 4.0, this algorithm is different from the SGD algorithm in the CryoSPARC program :cite:`punjani_cryosparc:_2017`.
 Provided you have a reasonable distribution of viewing directions, and your data were good enough to yield detailed class averages in :jobtype:`2D classification`, this algorithm is likely to yield a suitable, low-resolution model that can subsequently be used for :jobtype:`3D classification` or :jobtype:`3D auto-refine`.